 -

 Yes, we encourage you to reapply!
-You will need to complete a new application and provide us with updated official transcripts and letters of evaluation.
+You will need to complete a new application and provide us with updated transcripts and letters of evaluation.

 -